yehonatan768/EX1_SystemProgramin2/README.md

 ### Shortest Path

-The Shortest Path algorithm finds the shortest path between two given vertices in a graph.
-It uses Dijkstra's algorithm to calculate the shortest path.
+The shortestPath algorithm efficiently computes the shortest path between two vertices in a graph by utilizing a modified Breadth-First Search (BFS) approach.

 ### Negative Cycle